h2oai/h2o-3/h2o-r/README.md

-# Using h2o-dev from R
+# Using H2O from R

 ## Downloading

-We don't yet have a downloadable R artifact for h2o-dev.
-You have to build it yourself.
+We don't yet have a downloadable R artifact for the latest version of H2O.
+You will need to build it yourself.

 ## Building it yourself

 The R package is built as part of the normal build process.
-In the top-level h2o-dev directory use `$ ./gradlew build`.
+In the top-level h2o-3 directory, use `$ ./gradlew build`.

 To build the R component by itself, first type `$ cd h2o-r` and then type `$ ../gradlew build`.

-The output of the build is an CRAN-like layout in the R directory.
+The output of the build is a CRAN-like layout in the R directory.

 ## Installation

 ### 1. Installation from the command line

-\# Make sure your current directory is the h2o-dev top directory.
+\# Make sure your current directory is the h2o-3 top directory.
 `$ R CMD INSTALL h2o-r/R/src/contrib/h2o_0.1.23.99999.tar.gz`

 ```